qwiglydee/fabric-o-matic/README.md

 The main concern is to model fabric structure and to provide maximal procedural flexibility.
 (The add-on is not very artist-friendly and does not provide ready plug-and-play textures).

+> The project is beta in early stages of development
+>
+> Use at your own risk
+>
+> Provide some feedback to make it better

 # Installation

 Download file `fabricomatic_*.zip` file from 'Releases' section and use 'install' command in Blender.